 It is also smaller and less expensive than the Nikon Nikkor 35mm f/1.4 Ai lens.
 You should be able to shop for and find a good deal on eBay.

 There is also an Amazon listing for the lens, so that is another place to shop.

 Nikon Nikkor 135mm f/2.8 Ai / AiS

 There are a total of 8 versions of this prime lens.
 There are 2 Nikkor versions that have an Ai or AiS mount.
 The same lens formula was also used for the E Series versions of the lens.

 What makes this lens interesting is that it has 4 elements in 4 groups.
 It renders noticeably different than a modern lens.

 Don't expect corner to corner sharpness or the absence of chromatic aberrations wide open.
 Seeing those is expected when using old SLR film camera lenses.

 The Ai or AiS versions can be found on eBay for a bargain.
 Avoid the non-Ai Nikkor versions as they will not work on the FM2.

 Motor Drive MD-12

 The Nikon new price for the MD-12 was $139.95 in 1985.
 You can find a working copy for less than $30 on eBay.

 Any center pin fire flash (almost all of them) can be used with the FM2.
-Even newer wireless flash triggers work with the camera.
+Even newer wireless flash triggers will work.

 Nikon Speedlight models listed in the manual are the: